topkecleon/telegram-bot-bash/doc/6_reference.md

 Since output of JSON.sh is so handy to use in bash, we provide a simple wrapper to read and write JSON.sh style data from and to files.
 File name is prefixed with BASHBOT_ETC and the suffix '.jssh' is added to file name!
 File names must not contain '..'

+A 'jsshDB' file is a simple 'kay=value' storage.

 *Example:* for file name:
 ```bash
 # bashbot is installed in /usr/local/telegram-bot-bash, no BASHBOT_ETC set.